[ Thermodynamics, Gravity and Economics - the A3 Crude Tables and Does a Potato Work page ] [ Experiment 1 ] [ return home ]

 One could hold against this that, in reality,

 Is 'order' defined by a state of everything being spread out evenly in a hazy cloud of everything, or is 'order' defined by a state of everything being sorted out and separated as far apart as possible?
 In the first case, even hydrogen atoms would be a disturbance of order, since defining order is a question of definig entities.
 The second definition seems more viable.

 One could also describe any difference in temperature as 'disorder' - or as 'order'.
 Usually, 'entropy' is used to describe the amount of temperature indifference.
 Taking into account the above said, an indifferent cloud of everything at the same temperature would be a description of greatest disorder - and it would be a neat description of the beginning of the universe (by Christian religion and by scientific description).
-The next split second, order began to grow with the universe, by the separation of matter, by expansion (creating time and space) and by the separation of different velocities and temperatures from each other.
+The next split second, order began to grow with the universe, by the separation and aggregation of matter, by expansion (creating time and space) and by the separation of different velocities and temperatures from each other.

 The result, at this momentary point in time, is a highly ordered transitional state of things, with high differences in temperature, in matter concentration, and in all of the rest, therefore low entropy.
 It seems to be still evolving in that direction, and certainly has done so without human influence whatsoever.